 Ways you can improve your first touch is by hitting the ball against a wall or rebounder.

-Do these passing and first touch drills using a wall.
 Once all the passing fundamentals are sharp, athletes need to work in a group so they can work at game speed for a portion of the lesson, using 1v1 and 2v1 training.

 More important than the amount of touches is, getting the right touches.
 If you have more questions, feel free to email me from the website.